-- At least 24 hours in advance prior to arriving in a port in the State. - If the voyage time is less than 24 hours, at the latest, at the time the ship leaves the previous port or - If the port of call is unknown or it has changed during the voyage, as soon as the information is available.
+- At least 24 hours in advance prior to entry into the State. - If the voyage time is less than 24 hours, at the latest, at the time the ship leaves the previous port or - If the port of call is unknown or it has changed during the voyage, as soon as the information is available.
 On departure, the FAL form should be submitted at the time of departure from the port.